The French Revolution (novel)

-The French Revolution is a novel written by American writer Matt Stewart first published online on Bastille Day in 2009.
+The French Revolution is a novel written by American writer Matt Stewart.
+It was first published online on Bastille Day, July 14, 2009.
 It is Stewart's debut novel and the first novel to be published on Twitter.
 A print version was later released on the same date the following year.

 Plot

 The novel follows the lives of the Van Twinkles for thirty years and is loosely structured after the French Revolution.
 After a brief romance in San Francisco, Esmerelda Van Twinkle gives birth to fraternal twins Robespierre and Marat on Bastille Day.
 She raises the children with her autocratic mother.
 The twins would go on to rebel against their family and pursue a life in politics and beyond.